2010 Toyota 4Runner Performance

 Acceleration and Power

-Under the hood, the 2010 4Runner packs a more fuel efficient 4.0-liter 270-horsepower V6 engine that makes a whopping 34 more horsepower than the 2009 model.
+Under the hood, the 2010 4Runner packs a more fuel efficient 4.0-liter 270-horsepower V6 engine that makes 34 more horsepower than the 2009 model.
 It's paired with a five-speed automatic transmission.
 The optional V8 is no longer offered, though now a 2.7-liter 157-horsepower four-cylinder engine is optional for 2WD SR5 models only.
 Power is excellent from the new V6 engine, though some reviewers miss the extra torque of the previous V8 option.
 Reviewers have not yet tested the less powerful four-cylinder engine.

 A plus for 2010 is the improved fuel economy.
 According to the EPA, the 2WD 4Runner achieves 17/23 mpg city/highway, while 4WD models achieve 17/22 mpg (compare that at 16/21 for previous models).
 Those figures make the 4Runner's fuel economy better than most off-roaders and even put it on par with some of its crossover competitors.
 If fuel economy is a major concern for you, consider the Jeep Patriot.
 It costs about $10,000 less than the 4Runner, possesses capable off-road skills and boasts a 23/28 mpg rating.